Bharatanatyam – Dancing for the gods

 Bharatanatyam has been called Sadir in history and its theoretical foundation can be found in Natya Shastra the ancient Hindu text of performance arts.
 It is attributed to Bharata Muni, the ancient scholar, and its first complete compilation is dated to between 200 BCE and 200 CE or between 500 BCE and 500 CE.

 Its best describes the theory of Shiva Tandava dance, the theory of rasa, or bhava, expression, gestures, acting techniques, basic steps, standing postures – all of which are part of Indian classical dances.

 Bharatanatyam historical references have also been found in Silappatikaram Tamil epics which included a story of a dancing girl named Madhavi; it describes the dance training regimen called Arangatrau Kathai of Madhavi.

 The carvings in Kanchipuram’s Shiva temple that have been dated to 6th to 9th century CE suggest Bharatanatyam was a well-developed performance art by about the mid 1st millennium CE.

 A famous example of the illustrative sculpture is in the southern gateway of the Chidambaram temple dedicated to Hindu god Shiva, where 108 poses of the Bharatnatyam, that are also described as karanas in the Natya Shastra, are carved in stone.

-Many of the ancient Shiva sculptures in Hindu temples are same as the Bharata Natyam dance poses like Tandava-dancing Shiva as Nataraja.
+Many of the ancient Shiva sculptures in Hindu temples are the same as the Bharata Natyam dance poses like Tandava-dancing Shiva as Nataraja.

 Elements of Bharatanatyam:

 The dramatic aspect of Indian dance where pure technique is not used but only hand gestures and Abhinaya are the means of communication.

-The abstract dance that emphasizes on synchronization of rhythm, time and dance movement.
+The abstract dance emphasizes on the synchronization of rhythm, time, and dance movement.
 There is no poetic meaning to illustrate.

 Natyam and Nritta combined and produce a perfect harmony of technique and expression.